-Ben H. Harris.
+- Ben H. Harris.
 Mr. Harris has been a Director of SPE since 2009.
 He has extensive experience in the management of private and public entities, highly regulated entities and corporate restructurings.
-In addition to the Funds, Mr. Harris is currently a director of ten private companies and one other closed-end fund.

-Gerald Hellerman.
-Mr. Hellerman has been a Director of SPE since 2009 and served as its Chief Compliance Officer from January 2010 to March 2020.
+In addition to the Funds, Mr. Harris is currently a director of ten private companies and one other closed-end fund. - Gerald Mr. Hellerman has been a Director of SPE since 2009 and served as its Chief Compliance Officer Hellerman. from January 2010 to March 2020.
 Mr. Hellerman has more than 40 years of financial experience, including serving as a Financial Analyst and Branch Chief at the U.S. Securities and Exchange Commission, Special Adviser to the U.S. Senate Antitrust and Monopoly Subcommittee and as Chief Financial Analyst at the Antitrust Division of the U.S. Department of Justice for 17 years.
-He has served as a director of a number of public companies, including registered investment companies, and as a financial and corporate consultant during the period from 1993 to 2014.

-Marc Lunder Mr. Lunder has been a Director of the Fund since 2015.
+He has served as a director of a number of public companies, including registered investment companies, and as a financial and corporate consultant during the period from 1993 to 2014. - Marc Lunder Mr. Lunder has been a Director of the Fund since 2015.
 He has over 25 years of experience in the financial industry and as a private investor.
-Mr. Lunder is currently a private investor with experience evaluating public companies, private companies and investment funds.

-Charles C. Mr. Walden has been a Director of SPE since 2009.
-He has over 40 years of experience in investments, including 30 years' experience as a chief investment officer in the life insurance industry.
-He has served on the board of directors of mutual funds for over 20 years and for over 15 years an investment committee of a healthcare system and a board that oversees endowment assets of a religious diocese.
+Mr. Lunder is currently a private investor with experience evaluating public companies, private companies and investment funds. - Charles C.Mr.
+Walden has been a Director of SPE since 2009.
+He has over 40 years of experience in investment management, including 30 years' experience as a chief investment officer in the life insurance industry.
+He has served on the board of directors of mutual funds for over 20 years.
 Mr. Walden is a Chartered Financial Analyst.